 The route up Highwood Pass from Longview

-From Longview, where you’ll find big ranches and some producing oil wells, one heads east on Highway 541.
+From Longview, where you’ll find big ranches and some producing oil wells, one heads west on Highway 541.
 Upon entering Kananaskis Country it becomes Highway 40.

 Our group was doing a photography tour just for the fun of it – so the plan was to stop along Highway 40 where photographic opportunities presented themselves.